cloudfoundry/diego-notes/proposals/desired_lrp_update_API.md

 The new model is identical to the old model with the additional fields of `DefinitionID` and `PreviousDefinitionID`.
 They will only both be set if there is an update in progress.
 The original requirements discussed having more than two definitions, but for simplicity we modified this so that there is only a reference to a current and a previous definition.
 Other, older definitions may still exist in a separate database, but the DesiredLRP itself will not have a reference to them.

+Each LRP definition is specific to a particular DesiredLRP, and as such is uniquely identified by `{ProcessGuid, DefinitionID}`.
+This allows users to name LRP definitions according to a particular ordering scheme without worrying about colliding with another DesiredLRP's naming convention.

 ### ActualLRP